nicolaDeCristofaro/nBody_simulation_MPI_C/README.md

     mpirun -np [number of processors] parallel [number of particles] example -> mpirun -np 4 parallel 1000
 ```
-** MAKE SURE THE FILE FROM WHICH PARTICLES ARE READ HAS BEEN CREATED **
+<b> MAKE SURE THE FILE FROM WHICH PARTICLES ARE READ HAS BEEN CREATED </b>

 # Correctness

 - For the correctness of a parallel program it is necessary that the execution with P processors or with a single processor, with the same input produces the same output.
-To verify this condition, the output of the parallel multi-processor execution was written to file <b> (parallel_output.txt) *.
+To verify this condition, the output of the parallel multi-processor execution was written to file <b> (parallel_output.txt) </b>.

 - We now run the sequential version of the program which can be run either using the parallel version on 1 processor, or using the sequential version which also avoids the initialization and finalization of MPI.